raspberrypilearning/share-your-world/en/step_5.md

 --- task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Modern web design has turned websites from static and boring walls of information - into a way to provide fun and engaging experiences to a user.
-Taking them on a journey and transporting them to somewhere completely new.
+Modern web design has turned websites from static and boring walls of information into ways of providing fun and engaging experiences to a user.
+The web takes users on a journey and transports them to somewhere completely new!
 </p>

-In the 'More Web' path you have built impressive new CSS and JavScript skills to make your websites pop with excitement, which of these new skills was your favourite to use?
+In the 'More web' path you have built impressive new CSS and JavaScript skills to make your websites pop with excitement.

+Which of these new skills was your favourite to use?

 --- /task ---